mayxly/Wordle/README.md

 # Wordle

-I am obsessed with playing wordle, it's become a part of my daily routine.
+I am obsessed with playing wordle!!
 This program I coded allows users to play the New York Times Wordle game in easy and normal mode.

 RULES:\